-Over the past few years, the firm has sold assets in Sweden, France, Norway, Brazil, Peru, Slovenia, Japan, and Australia; increased its stake in Belgium; and acquired Swiss, Irish, Romanian, Polish, British, and German operations.
+Over the past few years, the firm has sold assets in several countries while acquiring them in others.
 Management's deep experience, coupled with its desire to wheel and deal, should add value for shareholders.

 Starting in 2006, Liberty Global has regularly bought back its stock.
-In total, it has acquired $8.2 billion worth of its stock.
-It has another buyback approved for $3.5 billion through 2015.
+In total, it has acquired over $9 billion worth, including about $1 billion of its currently approved $3.5 billion buyback through 2015.
+Read more

-Liberty has $38 billion in net debt, leaving little room for error.
+Liberty has about $45 billion in net debt, leaving little room for error.
 Its UGC division and predecessors to Virgin Media previously went bankrupt under the weight of their debt burden.

 This is John Malone's company, and his interests may not be aligned with minority shareholders'.